coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    .. exn:: File not found on loadpath: @string.
       :undocumented:

 .. cmd:: Print ML Modules

-   This prints the name of all OCaml modules loaded with :cmd:`Declare ML Module`.
+   Print the name of all findlib libraries loaded with :cmd:`Declare ML Module`.
-   To know from where these module were loaded, the user should use the command :cmd:`Locate File`.

 .. _loadpath: